 To support consistent application of the ban on smoking in commercial outdoor dining areas in licensed premises and restaurants, the ban on smoking within 4 metres of a pedestrian access point to a building will be delayed for these places until 6 July 2015.

 Under this Act, Local Health Districts and Statutory Health Corporations can make by-laws banning smoking on NSW Health grounds, such as hospitals, community health services and ambulance stations.

 Public Health (Tobacco) Act 2008

-From 1 July 2009, smoking in cars with a child under the age of 16 years in the vehicle will be an offence under the Public Health (Tobacco) Act 2008.
-The following factsheet provides further information about the new law in relation to smoke-free cars.
+Smoking in cars with a child under the age of 16 years in the vehicle is an offence under this Act.